Cody Bellinger Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.
+- The Diamondbacks pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.62 team ERA that ranks 22nd among all league pitching staffs.
+- The Diamondbacks have a 4.59 team ERA that ranks 22nd across all league pitching staffs.

-- The Diamondbacks rank 18th in baseball in home runs given up (172 total, 1.2 per game).
+- The Diamondbacks rank 16th in baseball in home runs surrendered (172 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.